 Beijing ramped up arms shipments to the junta, delivering a second batch of six FTC-2000G fighter jets in August, according to a VoA report.
 The planes are blamed for prolonging the civil war and causing huge civilian suffering, with casualties throughout the north.

-China appears to be worried about the government that could emerge if the Myanmar military collapses, given the junta has lost control of about 90 towns and large regional bases, largely in the ethnic ‘horseshoe’ across the country’s north, as resistance forces move closer to Mandalay.
+China appears to be worried by not only unrest near its border, but also the government that could emerge if the Myanmar military collapses, given the junta has lost control of about 90 towns and large regional bases, mostly in the ethnic ‘horseshoe’ across the country’s north, as resistance forces move closer to Mandalay.

 A report by Myanmar Now on October 8 cited a “leaked document” which quoted China’s Special Envoy for Asian Affairs Deng Xijun reportedly saying that neither the opposition National Unity Government or the National League for Democracy can “replace the military’s role” in Myanmar.